seriouslysean/DoD_90sKid/README.md

 Dungeons of Dredmor: 90's Kid Skill Tree
 ================================

 Are you a kid of the 90's?
 Do you remember Saturday mornings?
-Those were they days.
+Those were the days.
 By harnessing the power of Saturday morning cartoons, you lay the smack down on your enemies.
 Gnarly! _This mod adds a new skill tree using Saturday morning cartoons as inspiration along with a few new items._

 ### Level One: 2 Cool 4 School

 ![2 Cool 4 School](skills/90skid/2cool4school64.png)

 You never saw the point in going to school...
-It didn't help that you locked yourself in the refridgerator to learn the arts of staying cool.
+It didn't help that you locked yourself in the refrigerator to learn the arts of staying cool.
 * +2 hyperborean damage
 * +2 hyperborean resistance